Search: 1186 results

 Now, Elisha, being seated in his house, and, the elders, seated with him, - when he had sent a man from before him, ere yet the messenger could come in unto him, he himself, said unto the elders - Do ye see how this son of a murderer hath sent to take away my head?
 See! when the messenger is coming in, close ye the door, and press him back with the door, is not the sound of his lord's feet behind him?

-Then the royal officer on whose arm the king leaned answered the man of God and said, “If the Lord should make windows in heaven [for the rain], could this thing take place?”
-Elisha said, “Behold, you will see it with your own eyes, but [because you doubt] you will not eat of it.”
+Then the officer {on whom the king relied} answered the man of God and said, "Look, [even if] Yahweh [is] making windows in heaven, could this thing happen?"
+And he said, "Look, you [will be] seeing [it] with your eyes, but you shall not eat from it there."

-The royal officer had answered the man of God and said, “Now behold, [even] if the Lord should make windows in heaven, could such a thing happen?”
-And Elisha had answered, “You will see it with your own eyes, but [because of your doubt] you will not eat it.”
+Then the officer had replied to the man of God and said, "Look, even if Yahweh is opening the windows in heaven, could this thing happen?"
+And he had said, "Look you [are about to] see it with your eyes, but you will not eat from it."

 And Hazael went to meet him and took presents with him, even of all the good things of Damascus - as much as forty camels could bear - and came and presented himself before him and said, "Thy son Benhadad, king of Syria, hath sent me to thee, saying, 'Shall I recover of this my disease?'"